 “Ah.
 Yes...
 I can see where that would give one an edge,” Sitka said, nodding her head as she pictured the giant quad beamers she had seen at the annual tech fair in Seattle, last November.

 Both Sitka and G.T. fell silent as they contemplated the speed the large target vessel could travel, but for completely different reasons.

 G.T. knew it was no coincidence the Dragon Queen was headed their way.
-Whatever it was that Striker and Billy had found, the odds of holding onto it had just taken a hit.
+Whatever it was Striker and Billy had found, the odds of holding onto it had just taken a hit.

 His face grew rigid at the thought of losing another discovery to the General and his thugs, even if this one was just a salvage claim.
 He exploded with a string of curses in several languages.